mozilla-platform-ops/android-tools/devicepool_config_generator/README.md

   - config should specify which queues can donate/share their capacity. p2-unit wouldn't share. better method than using ratio and using minimums.
     - TODO: model desired behavior, then figure out how to write a configuration.

-### current manual pool tweaking
+### manual pool tweaking

-Current manual behavior:
+Pools are currently adjusted by switching between two configuration files.

 No unit jobs, switch to perf-heavy config.
 Otherwise default.